 I only recently sat down and looked at this time period and asked myself these questions for the sole sake of writing about it.
 It was never something I thought was interesting or special but with some self introspection I realized that there are a lot of things in life that are worth celebrating.
 We often neglect ourselves or weigh the value of something of importance to us based on the opinions and ideas of others.
 I realized that this period in my life should be celebrated because I have learned so much about myself and this long break from dating and relationships has given me wisdom, an awareness and appreciation of the person I am.
 I have evolved and continue to.
 By learning to love myself I have learned that I am strong, capable, and worthy of love – not just love from another but my very own love.

 Being single and unattached is a superpower.
-It’s empowering and inspiring to be able to discover yourself, confront your fears and to find pieces of who you are and just evolve because you learn of a world that you didn’t know existed within you.
+It’s empowering and inspiring to be able to discover yourself, confront your fears and to find pieces of who you are.
+You blossom into something amazing because you learn of a world that you didn’t know existed within you.

 I have learned that when you know yourself and what you need in life and in others, you can create a more positive space for yourself because you are not only drawn to those things, but you attract them as well.

 One piece of advice that I’ve always given my siblings is that people will always treat you how you let them.
 If someone disrespects you in any way, it is because you are allowing it – that doesn’t mean you deserve it or that you warrant it but you simply have not set your boundaries nor have you stood up for yourself.
-Learning self worth and self love can really influence how you let other people treat you.
-At the same time it can teach you when the best time for you is to walk away or remove yourself from a situation.
+Self worth and self love can teach you when the best time for you is to walk away or remove yourself from a situation.
 As I mentioned earlier on, my last relationship should have ended within the first few months yet it didn’t despite the uncertainty and discomfort it had already brought me.
 I was forcing myself to hold onto this thing that was simply not for me.
 I did that because I didn’t know myself or my own worth therefore, I was comfortable allowing myself to be in this situation that really, no one should ever have to be in.
 Now I have learned that it’s always okay to walk away from something that no longer serves you.
 It’s okay for things to end without them breaking you and destroying you - we don't have to wait for things to get to their worst before we decide to remove ourselves.
 It’s okay to put yourself first and prioritize your happiness because we all deserve that.

 Being single should never be anything to be ashamed of or embarrassed about, but of course, there will always be those that mock and shame people for choosing to simply be themselves.
 However, many do find themselves experiencing such attitudes because of the expectations and pressure that is put upon us from a young age.
 Whether it's because of cultural expectations, societal or simply your own…it’s not necessary.

-The media’s portrayal of single individuals is quite ugly and far from accurate as you find that movies portray the single character as loathing life, being teased by friends and family, forcing themselves to date and hook up with whoever with the mere goal of finding “the one” or to feel adequate, worthy and wholesome.
+The media’s portrayal of single individuals is quite ugly and far from accurate as you find that movies portray the single character as loathing life, being teased by friends and family.
+Forcing themselves to date and hook up with whoever with the mere goal of finding “the one” or in order to feel adequate and worthy.
 Or going to extreme lengths like “hiring a date” - just to avoid being the single party at a family gathering.
 But being single should be celebrated and seen as a period dedicated to yourself.
 It’s a time that one should grow and find happiness and love without having to look to another for those things.